-Although people with respiratory diseases such as pulmonary fibrosis are not necessarily at a higher risk of contracting COVID-19, they may be more likely to show symptoms and to have a more severe infection than others.
+Although people with respiratory diseases such as pulmonary fibrosis (PF) are not necessarily at a higher risk of contracting COVID-19, they may be more likely to develop a more severe infection than others.

-Individuals who are on disease-modifying therapies (DMTs) such as immunomodulatory treatments are also at a higher risk of contracting COVID-19.
-This is because these therapies weaken the immune system, making patients more susceptible to infections, including COVID-19.
+Individuals who are on immune-suppressing therapies may also be at a higher risk of contracting COVID-19.
+Because these therapies weaken the immune system, patients are more susceptible to infections, including COVID-19.

-In addition to the general preventive measures listed above, patients with pulmonary fibrosis should:
+In addition to the general preventive measures listed above, patients with PF should:

 - Stock up on necessary medications and supplies that can last for a few weeks.